per1234/arduino-ci-script/README.md

 - Parameter: **SCRIPT_VERBOSITY_LEVEL** - `0`, `1` or `2` (least to most verbosity).

 ##### `set_application_folder APPLICATION_FOLDER`
-- Parameter: **APPLICATION_FOLDER** - The folder to install the Arduino IDE to.
+- Parameter: **APPLICATION_FOLDER** - The folder to install the Arduino IDE (and Artistic Style if you use `check_code_formatting`) to.
 This should be set to `/usr/local/share` or a subfolder of that location.
 The folder will be created if it doesn't already exist.
 The Arduino IDE will be installed in the `arduino` subfolder.

 ##### `set_sketchbook_folder SKETCHBOOK_FOLDER`
 - Parameter: **SKETCHBOOK_FOLDER** - The folder to be set as the Arduino IDE's sketchbook folder.
 The folder will be created if it doesn't already exist.
 Libraries installed via `install_library` will be installed to the `libraries` subfolder.
 Non-Boards Manager hardware packages installed via `install_package` will be installed to the `hardware` subfolder.
 This setting is only supported by Arduino IDE 1.5.6 and newer.